vidyagames998/vidyagames998.github.io/dw1/index.md

 Fight tyrannomon, exit west, exit north, exit north again, talk to tyrannomon and exit north

-Go NW (walk behind bird), go up to the very end of the skelton hallway then take a left exiting west, go North (if you dead ended you went too far down the hall), go North and fight Meteormon.
+Go NW (walk behind bird), go up to the very end of the skelton hallway exiting north, immediately go back, hold left to exit west, go North and fight Meteormon.

-Backtrack and talk to Tyrannomon, buy a moldy meat from the vending machine, then autopilot home and save the moldy meat in the bank for later.
+Backtrack and talk to Tyrannomon, buy a moldy meat from the vending machine.

+Head back to Meteormon and find nanimon to expand how many items you can hold, then autopilot home and save the moldy meat in the bank for later.

 Return to the Great Canyon and take the elevator to the basement.